 Foodie in Madrid!

 Champagne paired with fresh Seafood.
 Tapas with Vermouth on tap.
-Local markets carrying the worlds greatest hams and lets not forget about the local wine...
-We found Madrid to be a foodie's paradise when hanging out in Central region of Spain.
+Local markets carrying the world's most excellent hams, and let's not forget about the local wine.
+We found Madrid to be a foodie's paradise when hanging out in the Central region of Spain.

 Welcome to Madrid!
-In my opinion, a foodies paradise... in this post we'll concentrate on eating our way through Madrid and exploring the world of tapas.
-For a more comprehensive guide to Central Spain with itineraries, food stops and activities - check out my previous blog " Dancing, Tapas and Gaudi" 6 days in Central Spain.
+In my opinion, a foodie's paradise! in this post, we'll concentrate on eating our way through Madrid and exploring the world of tapas.
+For a more comprehensive guide to Central Spain with itineraries, food stops, and activities - check out my previous blog " Dancing, Tapas, and Gaudi" for 6-days in Central Spain.

-We found Madrid to be a very easy and safe city to navigate via public transportation and by foot.
-We recommend you always carry cash for a taxi after a night of drinking and for "hole-in-the wall" Tapas spots you'll find along the way, as most don't take cards and its where the good foods at!
-You'll find locals eating at these spots... always a good sign!
-Also, don't shy away from over crowded restaurants.
-If a restaurant is super full it means the food is good.
-There's always room at the bar, even if full, just push your way through and make an order like a true spaniard, they'll make room.
-Finally, don't be alarmed if you see people tossing their garbage on the floor after eating as this is a common practice in Spain.
+We found Madrid to be an effortless and safe city to navigate via public transportation and on foot.
+We recommend you always carry cash for a taxi after a night of drinking and for "hole-in-the-wall" Tapas spots you'll find along the way, as most don't take cards, and it's where the good foods at!
+You'll find locals eating at these spots; always a good sign!
+Also, don't shy away from crowded restaurants.
+If a restaurant is super full, it means the food is good.
+There's always room at the bar, even if full, push your way through and make an order like a real Spaniard; they'll make room.
+Finally, don't be alarmed if you see people tossing their garbage on the floor after eating, as this is a common practice in Spain.

 Food Tour with Devour Madrid —

-When in a new city, we always love hanging out with locals and getting insiders tips on the best places to check out and new foods to try.
-We highly recommend Devour Madrid; The name of the tour we chose was "Huertas Neighborhood Food & Market Tour" and its about 3.5 hours long, making a total of 9 stops for €75.
-This includes all food, drinks and local guide.
-Some of our favorite eats from this tour included: Homemade porra and chocolate, Freshly made potato crisps , cheese and wine tasting, Ham tasting and Tapas hoping drinking Sweet Vermouth on tap, a must while in Madrid!* Other tours available online.
+When in a new city, we always love hanging out with locals and getting insider tips on the best places to check out and fresh foods to try.
+We highly recommend Devour Madrid; The name of the tour we chose was "Huertas Neighborhood Food & Market Tour," and it's about 3.5 hours long, making a total of 9 stops for €75.
+This includes all food, drinks, and local guide.
+Some of our favorite foods from this tour were: Homemade Porra and Chocolate, Freshly made Potato Crisps, Cheese and Wine tasting, Ham tasting, and Tapas hopping, drinking Sweet Vermouth on tap, a must while in Madrid!* Other tours available online.

 Markets-- Explore the local Mercado de Anton Martin and the upscale & trendy Mercado San Miguel.

-Mornings and Lunches are for Mercado de Anton Martin a local market where everyone goes shopping for fresh produce and meats so head there hungry!
+Mornings and Lunches are for Mercado de Anton Martin, a local market where everyone goes shopping for fresh produce and meats, so head there hungry!
 There's plenty of new foods to try at every stall.
-I highly recommend going Ham tasting at this market- Ham tasting is a big deal here in Spain and unless you're vegetarian its a must do during your stay.
-We tried a total of 3 hams: Jamon Serrano- which is the most common used for tapas and at restaurants.
-Jamon Iberico de Bellota- made from acorn fed pure breed iberico ham, one of Spains great delicacies.
-Cecina de Leon- beef ham that has been salted and dried by means of air, sun or smoke.
-This is also a great market to try boquerones, go olive tasting and find local cheeses.
+I highly recommend going Ham tasting at this market- Ham tasting is a big deal here in Spain, and unless you're vegetarian, it's a must do during your stay.
+We tried three hams: Jamon Serrano- which is the most commonly used for tapas and at restaurants.
+Jamon Iberico de Bellota- made from acorn-fed pure breed Iberico ham, one of Spain's sumptuous delicacies.
+Cecina de Leon- beef ham that has been salted and dried using air, sun, or smoke.
+This is also a great market to try boquerones, go olive tasting, and find local cheeses.

-Have other foodie spots in Madrid we misses and are your fav.?
-Leave a comment and we'll check them out next time we're around.
+Have other foodie spots in Madrid we missed and are your fav.?
+Leave a comment, and we'll check them out next time we're around.